Coignite-ApS/businesslogic/README.md

 ## Use cases
 Whenever you need to add interactive content or weblogic:

-* Build an online calculator that takes inputs and converts them into outputs without revealing the logic
+* Build an online calculator that takes inputs and converts them into outputs without revealing the logic.
-* Create a pricing tool for your sales force without giving access to the underlying logic
+* Create a pricing tool for your sales force without giving access to the underlying logic.
-* Convert a static consulting analysis into a dynamic model for your clients
+* Publish a public poll to provide custom insights to users based on your decisioning model.
-* Publish a public poll or diagnostic tool that provides custom insights to users
+* Convert a static consulting analysis into a dynamic charts and visualisations for your clients.
-* Run different scenarios through your financial model to measure sensitivity
+* [More use cases here...][use cases]

 ---

-## Usage
+## How to use?
 Businesslogic library is intended to be used in three ways:
 1. [Create auto-generated webforms](#auto-generated-webforms)
 1. [Create webforms based on a template](#webforms-based-on-a-template)